John Murray made a compelling case against pictures of the Lord Jesus and summarizes his brief case in this way:

 - John Murray – Pictures of Christ and the Second Commandment

 - Pastor Joe V – Why Did John Calvin and the Reformers Forbid All Images of the Divine Persons?

 It is likewise important to observe that this commandment has two parts, namely: 1) making graven images and 2) worshipping God by graven images.
 The commandment reads:

 Exod.
 20:4-5 “You shall not make for yourself a carved image...5 You shall not bow down to them or serve them...

-Now some critics will say that if we take this passage litterally and strictly then we should be like the Amish, who take no pictures or other groups like the Amish.
+Now some critics will say that if we take this passage literally and strictly then we should be like the Amish, who take no pictures or similar groups.
 But this is proven false even in the Old Testament as God commanded the making of the cherubim and other like objects, which were not intended to represent God.
 Furthermore, the first four commandments clearly speak about our obligation to the true God.
-We are not to make images representing the true God nor are we to worship Him through those self-made images.
-This does not mean that we have in the second commandment two different commandments, but merely that the second commandment has two parts: 1) do not make images of God neither 2) worship Him by or through images.
+We are not to make images representing the true God, nor are we to worship Him through those self-made images.
+This does not mean that we have in the second commandment two different commandments, but merely that the second commandment has two parts: 1) do not make images of God, and 2) neither worship Him by or through images.
 This observation answers the complaint of those who say that they use or make images of the Divine, but not for the purpose of worship.
-Since in the second commandment God not only forbids the worship of Him through images, but likewise the making of those images which purport to represent Him.
+Since in the second commandment, God not only forbids the worship of Him through images but also the making of those images which purport to represent Him.
 In his commentary on Exodus 20:4, John Calvin observed: